edanBI/users-app/README.md

-# Devops home task

-## Intro
+# Intro

-In this project you can find 2 folders: frontend and backend. \
-This represents standard structure and web application. \
-The app is written in node.js using express framework.
+The app is written in node.js using express framework and MongoDB.

-## The task

-You need to make this app deployable to staging \ production env. \
-You can use whatever language, method you konw and love to deploy the app to a local \ remote cluster.

-## Architecture requirements

-1. frontend service will render the site
-2. backend will serve as api layer for the app
-3. the stores its state in mongodb
-4. (optional) mongodb and backend are hidden from outside world
-5. both app are listening by default on port 8080

-## Note for running the servers

-- install dependencies:
-  - `npm install`
-- start the app:
-  - `node index.js`
+App purpose is to display a list of users.

-# Local deployment using Minikube
+## Local deployment using Minikube

-This application should be deployed on local kubernetes instance.
+Users application should be deployed on a local kubernetes instance.

+Prerequisite:

-1. Minikube should be installed on your machine.
+1. Validate Minikube is installed on your machine.
-Clone repository
+2. Clone repository
+3. Open terminal window in repository directory

+Enter the following commands:

-`minikube start` \
+`minikube start`

 `minikube addons enable ingress`

 **In a separate terminal window run**: \